Understand CRM Pricing & Hidden Costs to Watch Out For

 - # of Contacts (C2CRM has no limits)

 C2CRM is an affordable, easy-to-use CRM solution.
 The pricing model below is an example of how a CRM license project is configured and priced.

 Total # of Named Users (CORE Package-see details below): 50

 # of Users for Sales Add-on: 15

 # of Users for Marketing: 2

-Our pricing allows you to choose how many total number of users will need access to the system (Core Package) and then of those users, you can add on who will need the sales modules, customer support modules and marketing modules.
-We charge $37 per user, per month for our CORE Package (see details below) and for our Marketing, Customer Support and Sales modules, we charge $15 per user, per month for each module.
+Our pricing allows you to choose how many total users will need access to the system (Core Package).
+You can add sales, customer support, and marketing modules to those users.
+C2CRM starts at $37 per user, per month for our CORE Package.
+For marketing, customer support, and sales modules, we charge $15 per user, per month for each module.
 You can visit our pricing page here.